solderneer/solderneer/site/src/content/notes/culture-is-a-product.md

 ---
-title: "Culture is a product"
+title: Culture is a product
-emoji: "🎧"
+emoji: 🎧
 pubDate: 2-Nov-2022
 updatedDate: 16-Nov-2022
-tags: ["topic/social-sciences"]
+tags:
+  - topic/social-sciences
 ---

 > Systems of belief are sticky, compelling.
 Culture can be generational.
 This is both the opportunity and the risk. - [Life After Lifestyle](https://subpixel.space/entries/life-after-lifestyle/)